When it comes to business applications like a CRM or an ERP, user adoption is a challenge every org is grappling with.

-Like we said, a Salesforce’s marketing campaigns, the social urge from peer companies, the incentives can drive an organization to invest in it.
-But these drivers can’t penetrate within the organization to the level of the end user.
+As we said, Salesforce’s marketing campaigns, the social urge from peer companies, the incentives can drive an organization to invest in it.
+But these drivers can’t penetrate within the organization to the level of the end-user.

 And if they are already invested in using an Excel sheet and it’s doing the job for them, there are no drivers that can push them to use a Salesforce.
 Or even when they are already using another CRM, if it’s doing the job for them on an individual level, what’s the incentive to migrate to Salesforce?

-Incentive apart, the deterrent is that end users can’t just install and uninstall it, like they can do with an Uber.
+Incentive apart, the deterrent is that end-users can’t just install and uninstall it as they can do with an Uber.
 Using a new enterprise application would require considerable amounts of effort and time.
 Individual time and effort not spent on the job are sure to dent individual KRAs and KPIs.

 That’s another big risk.

-So, what did we learn?
-What are the barriers to end users adopting a Salesforce like they would do with an Uber or an Airbnb?
+What are the barriers to end-users adopting a Salesforce as they would do with an Uber or an Airbnb?

 Broadly, these are the barriers that prevent immediate adoption.
-There could be more that manifest and are specific to each org.
+There could be more than manifest and are specific to each org.
 But, more or less, they would be byproducts of these.